- 1 Overview

 Where does catnip grow?
 Nearly everywhere!
-It is a perennial in most areas, as are all of the catmint family.
+It is a perennial in most areas.
 You can plant it from the minute frost danger has passed through most of the summer and into early fall, and it brightens up anywhere it’s grown with dazzling blossoms.

 If starting from seed, sow indoors in January or February to get your plants started.
 Plant outdoors after the last threat of frost has passed, from spring through the early fall.
 Earlier is better if you plan to overwinter it as it has time to develop a good root structure.
 You can also direct seed anytime after the final frost if you would prefer to avoid transplant bruising.

 These perennial plants are popular as an edging plant as well as in containers or in mixed gardens.
 As it is part of the mint family, tends to grow wider than it is tall, which means it can become invasive if not maintained.
 In areas which have very hot summers, try to select a location which receives some afternoon shade.
 In colder climates, it is hardy during colder weather as long as it’s well-mulched and is well established.